RegExp Find and Replace

 This add-on works with MediaMonkey v2.x-4.x.
 It allows powerful finding and replacing of strings inside of selected/visible tracks in the main tracklist or the Now Playing panel.
-The matching criteria and the replacement string can be created using Regular expressions or VBScript expressions which provides very flexible transformations of data.
-It has a support for custom presets with 253 already predefined, for example: clear field, copy conditionally full or part of one field to another, swap the first and the last name of Artist, ...
+The matching criteria and the replacement string can be created using Regular expressions or VBScript expressions which provide very flexible transformations of data.
+It has support for custom presets with 253 already predefined: clear field, copy conditionally full or part of one field to another, swap the first and the last name of Artist, ...
 Almost all MM fields are supported!

-For a discussion about this add-on, you could visit its related MediaMonkey forum thread.
-If you are using some skin which is not supported by default, you could take a look of skin styles for this add-on made by nynaevelan at the next forum thread.
+If you want to discus about this add-on, you could visit its MediaMonkey forum thread.
+If you are using a skin that is not supported by default, you could take a look at skin styles for this add-on made by nynaevelan at the next forum thread.

 Fixed: update of the Date Modified property of file when changing the Timestamp feld;

 Fixed: unneeded update of the timestamp when modifying non-tag fields (e.g. Added);

 Fixed: Delete emptied folders option after moving files, all empty parent folders are now removed (until now only empty folder that contained moved media file(s) was removed, but not its empty parent folders).

 Fixed: typing numerical values on keyboard in SpinEdit controls on the adjustment and Preset Settings dialog boxes (functional only in MM v184.108.40.2069 or higher);

 Fixed: unnecessary display of dialog box on start-up asking if you want to install new presets after automatic adjustment of clock caused by switch in daylight saving time;

 Fixed: Date and Original Date fields, now they display dates using ISO format and accept empty string for resetting the field;